This website is best viewed in Internet Explorer, Chrome, and Safari.

 Modern Diamond Heights: The Redevelopment of Red Rock and Gold Mine Hills.
 Saturday, May 31, 2020, 1:00 pm to 3:00 pm.
 RSVP now!
 Learn more!

 First Suffrage March in the United States

-Glen Park resident Johanna Pinther played a major role in the first parade for women's suffrage in the United States in 1908.
+Glen Park resident Johanna Pinther played a major role in the first march for women's suffrage in the United States in 1908.
 The Glen Park Neighborhoods History Project is the first to identify Johanna as a Glen Park resident, and apparently the first to describe this historic event in detail.